MahmoudSherif/study-partner-mobile/src/prd.md

 ## Implementation Considerations

-**Scalability Needs**: Note positioning performance with large numbers of notes **Testing Focus**: Authentication flow reliability, cross-device data sync accuracy, and touch gesture accuracy with secure user sessions
+**Scalability Needs**: Note positioning performance with large numbers of notes **Testing Focus**: Authentication flow reliability, local data persistence accuracy, and touch gesture accuracy with reliable user sessions
-**Critical Questions**: How to balance feature richness with mobile performance while maintaining data security and privacy?
+**Critical Questions**: How to balance feature richness with mobile performance while maintaining data reliability and privacy?

 ## Reflection

-This approach transforms the app from a simple study tracker into a comprehensive, secure achievement platform that combines user authentication, cloud synchronization, focused work sessions, goal management, task completion, and knowledge organization.
-The addition of Firebase authentication and real-time data sync creates a reliable, multi-device experience while the integration of the achieve tab maintains clear focus on accomplishment.
-The result is a trustworthy, motivating, comprehensive productivity companion that helps users achieve their goals through structured focus, organized thinking, and seamless cross-device continuity with secure data management.
+This approach transforms the app from a simple study tracker into a comprehensive, reliable achievement platform that combines user authentication, local data persistence, focused work sessions, goal management, task completion, and knowledge organization.
+The local authentication and data storage creates a dependable, self-contained experience while the integration of the achieve tab maintains clear focus on accomplishment.
+The result is a trustworthy, motivating, comprehensive productivity companion that helps users achieve their goals through structured focus, organized thinking, and reliable data persistence without external dependencies.